-Figure 2- Number of individual scientific divers per year (1995-2017)
+Figure 2- Divers per year (1995-2022)

-2017 Diving Activity
+2022 Diving Activity

 UMaine submits a report of diving activity and a self-compliance checklist to AAUS on an annual basis.
-A copy of the 2017 reports can be found in Appendices C and D. Summaries of 2017 UMaine diving activity by individual diver and by dive team are presented in Tables 2 and 3.
-In total, 690 scientific and training dives were conducted in 2017, or nearly 2 per day.
-UMaine's academic diving course (SMS324) accounts for a significant portion (>50%) of this activity.
+A copy of the 2022 reports can be found in Appendices C and D.

+A summary of 2022 UMaine diving activity by individual diver and by dive team are presented in Table 2, below.
+In total, 745 scientific and training dives were conducted in 2022.
+UMaine's academic diving course (SMS324) and dives performed by the DSO and Dive Leader support staff account for a significant portion (>50%) of this activity.